-The Middle East is rich with historical sights, cultural experiences and exquisite culinary journeys.
-It’s home to enchanting deserts, incredible mountains, plus cities both ancient and modern.
+The Middle East is rich with historical sights, cultural experiences and exquisite culinary journeys, where you’ll find both ancient and modern cities dotted throughout enchanting deserts and incredible mountains.

-If you plan on visiting the Middle East, you could take out travel insurance, as it can help pay for various expenses if something goes wrong.
+If you plan on visiting the Middle East, you should take out travel insurance so you can enjoy your holiday to the fullest while having a financial safety net if something goes wrong.

 Will travel insurance cover me for the Middle East?

-Depending on your circumstances, needs and budget, you can get travel insurance for a number of countries in the Middle East.
+Depending on your travel plans, needs and budget, you can get travel insurance for a number of countries in the Middle East.
 However, if you decide to travel against the Australian Government’s Department of Foreign Affairs and Trade’s (DFAT) recommendations, you may not be covered for any claims you make.

 How do I know if a country has an active travel warning?

-If a travel warning is put in place after you get travel insurance for a country in the Middle East, such as the United Arab Emirates, you may be covered for cancellations.
+If a travel warning is put in place after you get travel insurance for a country in the Middle East, such as the United Arab Emirates (UAE), you may be covered for cancellations.

 Is the Middle East a popular travel destination with Australians?

-While the Middle East isn’t the most popular travel destination for Aussies, it’s still home to incredible sights and experiences, including the birthplace of the ANZAC legend, Gallipoli.
+While the Middle East isn’t the most popular travel destination for Australians, it’s still home to a number of incredible sights and experiences that attract many travellers each year, one of these being the birthplace of the ANZAC legend, Gallipoli.

-The Australian Bureau of Statistics (ABS) notes that in 2019, 290,300 Australian residents returned from trips to North Africa or the Middle East.1 This includes:
+It has many well-travelled destinations such as UAE, Egypt, Qatar, Saudi Arabia and Turkey (Türkiye), not to mention that many travellers stop over in Dubai’s airport on their way to other destinations.
+The Australian Bureau of Statistics (ABS) notes that from June 2021-2022, there were 80,840 Australian residents that returned from trips to North Africa or the Middle East.1 This includes:

 What should my travel insurance for the Middle East include?